 The island of Alderney (one of the constituent parts of the Bailiwick of Guernsey) is located in the English Channel (La Manche), approximately 10 nm off the French coast, near Cape de La Hague.

-Quay FM is a non-profit organisation, incorporated in Alderney as a company limited by guarantee, and its a registered charity.
+Alderney Broadcasting Company LBG trading as Quay FM is a non-profit organisation (which has charitable status), incorporated in Alderney as a company limited by guarantee.
 It is staffed and supported almost entirely by unpaid volunteers.

 For further information, please contact the station manager, Dougal Bohan.

 s t a t i o n . m a n a g e r @ q u a y f m . g g

 Telephone: +44 1481 82 4773 (office)

 QUAY-FM was set up by a number of volunteers some 15 years ago as a Restricted Service Licence (RSL) during the month of August 2000.
 Our frequency was 87.7 FM and the first studios were above Central Garage in Victoria St.